 Other Harley Benton Alternatives

-This is the ideal budget guitar for players interested in Jazz but that appreciate some rock as well.
+This is the ideal budget guitar for players interested in Jazz but who also appreciate some rock as well.
 Consider it the much cheaper version of a Gibson 355 that Larry Carlton used to record thousands of records.

 The hollow body gives the sound a unique color and delivers the exceptional dark clean jazz guitarist love to solo with.
 The Humbucker is hot, meaning you can also play rock n’ roll and classic rock with great results.